 2021 LEADING DISABILITY EMPLOYERS

 The NOD Leading Disability Employer Seal is a selective award given to companies based on their performance on the Employment Tracker, the only assessment tool available to evaluate workforce disability inclusion policies and practices.

-To be considered for the 2017 Leading Disability Employer Seal, companies must complete the Tracker during the designated qualifying window, which is open from October 1, 2016 - March 1, 2017.
+To be considered for the 2022 NOD Leading Disability Employer Seal, companies must complete the Tracker during the qualifying window.

-While the Tracker is entirely confidential, organizations may opt to be considered for the Leading Disability Employer Seal.
-Responses are scored, taking into account both disability employment practices and performance.
-Scoring prioritizes practices that are associated with increased disability employment outcomes over time, in addition to current performance in disability employment.
-Respondents also receive points based on the percentage of people with disabilities in their workforce.
+Organizations wanting to compete for the NOD Leading Disability Employer Seal voluntarily opt in to be considered.
+Those companies’ responses are scored, taking into account both disability employment practices and performance.
+Scoring prioritizes practices that are associated with increased disability employment outcomes over time, and companies receive additional points based on the percentage of people with disabilities in their workforce.

 The announcement was made before an audience of over seven hundred diversity and inclusion leaders from global companies at NOD’s two-hour virtual Forum.
 Academy Award winner Marlee Matlin kicked off the event with an inspiring keynote address, while comedian and actress Santina Muha served up glitz and glamour as the emcee.
 An executive panel discussion, featuring DiversityInc CEO Carolynn Johnson, Hilton CEO Christopher J. Nassetta, and Eli Lilly & Company CEO David A. Ricks, addressed emerging workforce challenges in the COVID era and was moderated by Rhonda Nesmith Crichlow, Senior Vice President and Chief Diversity Officer, Charter Communications and NOD board member.
 The impactful discussion examined new opportunities the global pandemic has afforded employees with disabilities, including remote working, increased digital accessibility, better access to mental health programs and more flexibility.